 Annual Report and Accounts

-I am pleased to enclose a printed copy of the Company's Annual Report and Accounts 2017 with this document.
-These are also available at www.jackpotjoyplc.com/investors/financial-reports-presentations/.
+I am pleased to enclose a printed copy, if applicable, of the Company's Annual Report and Accounts 2018 with this document.
+These are also available at www.jpjgroup.com/investors/ financial-reports-and-presentations/.

 Recommendation